larpix/larpix-control/README.md

 controller = Controller('/dev/ttyUSB0')
 ```

+An important attribute of the Controller object is `chips`, which is a
+list of Chip objects controlled by the particular Controller.
+Add a
+single Chip object to the list with `controller.chips.append(myChip)`,
+or add a whole list with `controller.chips.extend(list_of_chips)`.

 You might want to change the following
 attributes at some point, but their defaults should work in most cases: